tbscode/tims-stack-anystack/new_readme.md

 # Tim's Stack: Dynamic cross plattform web app stack

+This is a clean rewrite of a stack that I've evolved over the past 2 years.
+It is also my entry to the Bunnyshell hackathon, all components used here have free to use licenses.

 ## Use Case

 This stack is meant for dynamic realtime web apps with mobile clients.